-Affinity® is a fresh amniotic membrane containing many types of cells, growth factors, and extracellular matrix proteins.
-Aseptically processed and hypothermically preserved using a proprietary storage system.
+Affinity® is a fresh amniotic membrane containing viable cells, growth factors and cytokines, and extracellular matrix proteins.
+Aseptically processed and hypothermically preserved using AlloFresh®, a proprietary storage system.

-Affinity® can be applied to a variety of partial- and full-thickness, acute and chronic wounds, including, but not limited to:
+Affinity® can be applied as a wound covering to a variety of partial- and full-thickness, acute and chronic wounds, including, but not limited to:

 • Arterial ulcers